Waljunye-INC/XM_assignment/README.md

-# Buildings & Apartments API
+# XM Assignment API

-A Go-based API service for building and apartment management using PostgreSQL as a data store.
+A Go-based API service for companies management with authentication using MySQL as a data store and Kafka for event processing.

 ## Features

+- Authentication and authorization via JWT
-- CRUD operations for buildings and apartments
+- CRUD operations for companies
-- Retrieve apartments by building ID
-- PostgreSQL database integration
+- MySQL database integration
+- Kafka event processing for specific operations
 - Configuration via environment variables or `.env` file
-- OpenAPI (Swagger) specification
+- OpenAPI specification

 ## Requirements

 - Go 1.24+
-- PostgreSQL 15+
+- MySQL 8+
+- Kafka (for advanced features)

 ## Getting Started